EnableX/EnableX-Video-Chat-Application-Sample--with-SwiftUI/README.md

 ## 1. Get started

-### 1.1 Pre-Requisites
+### 1.1 rerequisites

 #### 1.1.1 App ID and App Key

-You would need API Credential to access EnableX platform.
+You would need API credentials to access EnableX platform.
 To do that, simply create an account with us.
 It’s absolutely free!

 * Create an account with EnableX - https://portal.enablex.io/cpaas/trial-sign-up/
 * Create your Project
-* Get your App ID and App Key delivered to your Email
+* Get your App ID and App Key delivered to your email

 #### 1.1.2 Requirement